sfcc-unofficial/docs/terms-of-use.md

 ## Non-Commercial Use

 You agree to use the community only for: sharing information, asking and answering questions, and other discussion with members of the community.
-You agree that you will not use the community for your any business operations or communications for yourself or your employer.
+You agree that you will not use the community for any business operations or business communications for yourself or your employer.

+Using the Slack community to communicate with your clients or prospective clients about a project or pitch is forbidden.
+Please start your own company or project-specific Slack community and manage that yourself.

+Posting any message that can be interepreted as an ad about you or your company's products or services is prohibited unless it directly relates to a question being asked.
+For example: if someone wants a tool for managing product images, and your company makes one, you're welcome to briefly mention the existence of your company's product as a solution, as shown below.

+> **Jane Slack User**: Does anyone have any recommendations for a good image or asset management solution?
+>
+> **Joe Employee**: My employer, Example Technologies, makes a product called "Asset Management Deluxe" that may be a good option for you.

 ## Privacy